qri-io/rfcs/text/0028-externalize_private_keys.md

 We inherited this bad habit of storing private keys in configuration as a "deal with it later" approach taken from IPFS, unlike Qri, IPFS identities are not "significant" in the sense that it's not tied to an identity intended for humans.
 Tying an identity to a private key means we need to deal with this problem much earlier.

 This RFC deprecates `profile.privKey` config value, moving the the private key to the user's operating system keyring.
-When no keyring is available, store the keyring in a seperate file called `QRI_PRIVATE_KEY` within the `.qri` directory, and present the user with a warning that they should copy this file to a safe location.
+When no keyring is available, store the keyring in a separate file called `QRI_PRIVATE_KEY` within the `.qri` directory, and present the user with a warning that they should copy this file to a safe location.

 In all cases the active private key can be overridden with an environment variable: `QRI_PRIVATE_KEY`.
 In all cases the key is expected to be a base64-encoded string.